 - As per Florida Statutes, insurance companies need to offer discounts or credits for construction techniques that can reduce losses due to wind damage.

-- These discounts became effective in 2003 and the Office of Insurance Regulation (OIR) created the official Inspection Report Form OIR-B1-1802 to be completed by the home inspectors.
+- These Windstorm Inspection discounts became effective in 2003 and the Office of Insurance Regulation (OIR) created the official Report Form OIR-B1-1802 to be completed by the home inspectors.

-- Doing this Inspection is a must for homeowners because hurricanes are a real danger.
+- Doing the Wind-Mitigation is a must for homeowners because hurricanes are a real danger.

-- This type of Inspection can be performed for all single family homes, townhouses, condos and commercial buildings.
+- This Inspection can be performed for all single family homes, townhouses, condos and commercial buildings.

 - Homeowner's and Condo Associations also qualify for credits.